Narcotic Use Disorder

-What you need to know about narcotic medicine safety:
+What you need to know about narcotic safety:

-- Do not suddenly stop taking the narcotic.
-If you have been taking the narcotic for longer than 2 weeks, a sudden stop may cause dangerous side effects.
-Work with your healthcare provider to decrease your dose slowly.
+- Do not suddenly stop the narcotic.
+A sudden stop may cause dangerous side effects.
+Work with your healthcare provider to decrease the amount slowly.

-- Do not take narcotics that belong to someone else.
-The kind or amount that person takes may not be right for you.
+- Do not take prescription narcotics that belong to someone else.
+The kind or amount may not be right for you.

-- Do not mix narcotics with other medicines or alcohol.
+- Do not mix narcotics with other medicines, drugs, or alcohol.
 The combination can cause an overdose, or cause you to stop breathing.
 Alcohol, sleeping pills, and medicines such as antihistamines can make you sleepy.
 A combination with narcotics can lead to a coma.

 - Take prescribed narcotics exactly as directed.
 Do not take more than the recommended amount.
-Do not take it more often than recommended.
-If you use a pain patch, be sure to remove the old patch before you place a new one.
+Do not take it more often than recommended or for a different reason.
+Be sure to remove an old patch before you place a new one.
 Make sure the patch is not exposed to sunlight.
 Sunlight speeds up the narcotic release from the patch.

 - Keep narcotics out of the reach of children.
 Store narcotics in a locked cabinet or in a location that children cannot get to.

-- Follow instructions for what to do with prescription narcotics you do not use.
+- Follow instructions for what to do with leftover prescription narcotics.
 Your healthcare provider will give you instructions for how to dispose of it safely.
-This helps make sure no one else takes it.
+This helps make sure no one else gets to it.

 Follow up with your doctor or therapist as directed: